peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

 A value indicating whether the Base64Padding property is true.

+<a id="NumberConversion"></a>
+### NumberConversion

+    public PeterO.Cbor.ConversionKind NumberConversion { get; }

+Gets a value indicating how JSON numbers are decoded to CBOR integers.

+<b>Returns:</b>

+A value indicating how JSON numbers are decoded to CBOR integers.

 <a id="ReplaceSurrogates"></a>
 ### ReplaceSurrogates

     public bool ReplaceSurrogates { get; }

 Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
-The default is false; an exception is thrown when such code points are encountered.
+If false, an exception is thrown when such code points are encountered.

 <b>Returns:</b>

 True, if surrogate code points not part of a surrogate pair are each replaced with a replacement character, or false if an exception is thrown when such code points are encountered.
+The default is false.

 <a id="ToString"></a>
 ### ToString